texta-tk/texta-tk.github.io/source/gui.rst

 	2. Precision is the ratio of correctly labeled positives among all instances that got a positive label.
 	3. F1 score is the harmonic mean of these two and should be more informative expecially with unbalanced data.

-If we click on the three dots under *Edit*, we can see a list of features to use.
+If we click on the three dots under *Edit*, we can see a list of extra actions to use.

 *List features* lists the word-features and their coefficients that the model used.
 Works with models that used Count Vectorizer or Tfldf Vectorizer since their output is displayable.